-Take precautions outdoors this spring to avoid itchy skin.
+Take precautions outdoors to avoid itchy skin.

-Springtime beckons us outside, but it also brings out the creepy crawlies.
+Warm weather beckons us outside, but it also brings out the creepy crawlies.
 Sometimes we don’t think about chiggers (mites of the Trombiculidae family) until our sensitive areas are covered in itchy bites.
 The red arachnids are too tiny to see, and the larvae are actually the ones causing the problem.
 We answer your questions about prevention and treatment.

 Where are chiggers?